-The Company will enter into a forward purchase agreement pursuant to which certain affiliates ("Kingstown") of the Sponsor will commit to purchase up to 5,000,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-third of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or an aggregate amount of up to \$50,000,000, in a private placement that will close concurrently with the closing of our initial business combination.
+The Company will enter into a forward purchase agreement pursuant to which certain affiliates ("Kingstown") of the Sponsor will commit to purchase up to 5,000,000 forward purchase units, consisting of one share of Class A common stock, or a forward purchase share, and one-third of one warrant to purchase one share of Class A common stock, or a forward purchase warrant, for \$10.00 per unit, or an aggregate amount of up to \$50,000,000, in a private placement that will close concurrently with the closing of our initial business combination.
 The proceeds from the sale of these forward purchase units, together with the amounts available to the Company from the trust account (after giving effect to any redemptions of public shares) and any other equity or debt financing obtained by the Company in connection with the business combination, will be used to satisfy the cash requirements of the business combination, including funding the purchase price and paying expenses and retaining specified amounts to be used by the post-business combination company for working capital or other purposes.
 To the extent that the amounts available from the trust account and other financing are sufficient for such cash requirements, Kingstown may purchase less than 5,000,000 forward purchase units.
 In addition, Kingstown's commitment under the forward purchase agreement will be subject to approval, prior to the Company entering into a definitive agreement for its initial business combination, of Kingstown's investment committee.
 Pursuant to the terms of the forward purchase agreement, Kingstown will have the option to assign its commitment to one of its affiliates and up to \$5,000,000 to members of the Company's management team or Board of Directors.
-The forward purchase shares will be identical to the Class A ordinary shares included in the units being sold in the Proposed Public Offering, except that they will be subject to transfer restrictions and registration rights.
+The forward purchase shares will be identical to the shares of Class A common stock included in the units being sold in the Proposed Public Offering, except that they will be subject to transfer restrictions and registration rights.
 The forward purchase warrants will have the same terms as the private placement warrants so long as they are held by Kingstown or its permitted assignees and transferees.